 Within your company, you lead a team pursuing a clean energy development project in the county where your company is located.
 You are at the early planning stages and are thinking through ways to increase meaningful actions on DEIA in your project-you want your project to be an example for your broader company on how to do this.
-Your initial analysis showed that the current demographic makeup of your company, and especially the leadership roles, are whiter and more male than the county demographics.
+Your initial analysis showed that the current demographic makeup of your company, and especially the leadership roles, are not representative of the county demographics.